 Membership of Special Interest Groups (SIG), Committees & Associate Groups is open to members of the IASW and to non-members.
 The SIGs, Commitees & Associate Groups highlight priority issues for social work and for the Association, they identify training needs as well as providing information which is fed back to the Board.
 Learn more about Special Interest Groups (SIGs), Committees & Associates and explore content relating to each group by selecting from the list below.

-The IASW Special Interest Group on Ageing (SIGA) is a group of social workers that work with older persons, who wish to pursue the best interests of older persons and promote professional development of social work practice with older persons.
+SIGA is a group of social workers that work with older persons, who wish to pursue the best interests of older persons and promote professional development of social work practice with older persons.

-Social Workers in Children & Families (C&F)
+Social Workers working with Children & Families (C&F) Special Interest Group

-The Child and Family Special Interest Group (SIG) of the IASW is involved in all matters relating to the service provided to children and families in Community Social Work.
+C&F is involved in all matters relating to the service provided to children and families in Community Social Work.

-Social Workers in Probation
+Social Workers in Probation Special Interest Group

 The Probation SIG was established in late 2011, and is fully supported by the Director of Probation.
 The Group initially was working with the IMPACT Probation Branch on looking at issues for Probation Officers in regard to Registration.